bmonews2018/bmonews/en-US/buyer/shopping_cart.md

 ###  How do I go to the Shopping Cart Order to check my Order status?

-You may go to My MOL > My Purchase to check the Shopping Cart Order’s statuses.
+You may go to My MOL > Order > My Purchase to check the Shopping Cart Order’s statuses.

 ###  What are the different statuses of the Shopping Cart Order?

-There are 6 types of statuses for the Shopping Cart Order:
+There are 5 types of statuses for the Shopping Cart Order:

-All: All statuses of the Shopping Cart Order will be displayed.

-New: Shopping Cart Order had been sent to the Supplier and is awaiting for Supplier’s review on Tax, Delivery Fee and Additional costs.
+New: Shopping Cart Order had been sent to the Supplier and is pending for Supplier’s review on Tax, Delivery Fee and Additional costs.

 Processing: Shopping Cart Order had been confirmed for the billable amount and delivery is in process.